owenbupt/NRobot/README.md

 # NRobot
 A C++ library of algorithms for area coverage by a network of robotic agents.
-It uses [NPart](https://github.com/sotpapathe/NPart).

 ## License
 Distributed under the [GNU General Public License version 3](LICENSE.txt).